-Note: Table shows results from regression 2 (PPML) and regression B.1 (OLS).
-We estimate the regression using PPML in columns 1-6 and using OLS in columns 7-12.
-The dependent variable is total exports from country i to country j for the PPML regressions, and the logarithm thereof for the OLS regressions.
-Controls include the logarithm of SCI, the logarithm of distance, a common border dummy, a common official language dummy, a dummy indicating whether the two countries had a common colonizer post-1945, and a dummy indicating whether the pair of countries was in a colonial relationship post-1945.
+Note: Table shows results from regression B.1.
+We estimate the regression on non-zero trade observations (intensive margin) using OLS.
+The dependent variable is total exports from country i to country j.
+Controls include the logarithm of SCI, the logarithm of distance, a common border dummy, a common official language dummy, a dummy indicating whether the two countries had a common colonizer post-1945, a dummy indicating whether the pair of countries was in a colonial relationship post-1945 and percentiles of SCI.
 All specifications include exporter and importer country fixed effects.
 Standard errors are clustered by exporter and importer country.
-We have data on social connectedness for 165 countries, which leads to 27,060 (= $165 \times 164$ ) observations.
-The OLS regressions use only non-zero trade observations (intensive margin of trade).
-Significance levels: \(p<0.10), \\(p<0.05), \\\(p<0.01).
+We have data on trade and social connectedness for 165 countries, which leads to 18,393 non-zero trade observations.
+Significance levels: (p<0.10), (p<0.05), (p<0.01).